DeiC-HPC/cotainr/builder/README.md

 ## Design

 ### Arguments design

-The container builder is designed around the commandline action/command structure like in git and other tools
+The container builder is designed around the command line action/command structure like in git

-There are for now 3 commands supported
+There are 2 supported commands:

- - help
- - build
+- build : Build a container
- - system_report
+- info : Obtain info about the state of all required dependencies for building a container

 The idea is to invoke the commands like

-`python builder.py help`
-`python builder.py build`
+- `python builder.py build`
-`python builder.py system_report`
+- `python builder.py info`

-Each subcommand then support a set of options.
-They all support `python builder.py build --help` that could results in the following report
+Each subcommand then supports a set of options.
+They all support `--help` for displaying a help message.

-> usage: builder.py [-h] [--dryrun] [--python PYTHON]
->
-> Build the container with the selected options
->
-> options:
->   -h, --help       show this help message and exit
->   --dryrun
->   --python PYTHON  Path to the python instalation to include
+The main command does not support any options except for `--help`.

+### The build subcommand

+The following option may be specified with the `build` subcommand:

+- `--base-image` : a valid singularity \<IMAGE PATH\> that is used as the base for the container
+- `--conda-env` : an exported Conda environment to install and activate in the container

+### The info subcommand

+The info subcommand does currently not take any options.